pfertyk/blog/content/003-crystal-vs-real-life.md

 The first one is that Crystal [does not support parallel code execution](https://crystal-lang.org/docs/guides/concurrency.html).
 I understand that it will be implemented in the future.
-Still, that's kind of like shooting your own foot for a language that wants to be very efficient.
+Still, that's kind of like shooting your own foot for a language that wants to be very fast.

 The second reason was that I started a [discussion](https://github.com/l3kn/stumpy_png/issues/7) about my problem on GitHub.
-The owner of the project soon found out that the problem was not the processing time, but rather with loading and saving of the image.
-The table shows the comparison:
+The owner of the project soon found out that the issue was not the processing time, but rather the loading and saving time.
+This table shows the comparison:

 Time spent on (s):|Crystal|Python
 -|-|-